-Driving Toward a Degree is a research and action collaboration between Tyton Partners and The Global Community for Academic Advising (NACADA).
-The goal of Driving Toward a Degree is to provide a data-driven resource supporting the higher education planning and advising reform movement.
+Driving Toward a Degree is a research and action collaboration between Tyton Partners, the Babson Survey Research Group, The Global Community for Academic Advising (NACADA), and several other partners.
+The goal of Driving Toward a Degree is to provide a data-driven resource supporting the higher education academic advising redesign movement.

-The partners are engaged in ongoing original research on higher education planning and advising, including an annual study aimed at understanding practice evolution and technology adoption in planning and advising.
-Additionally, drivetodegree.org is an information hub for both institutions on the path to advising reform and technology vendors.
+The partners are engaged in ongoing original research on undergraduate advising, including a biannual study aimed at understanding practice evolution and technology adoption in academic advising.
+Additionally, drivetodegree.org is an information hub for both institutions on the path to advising redesign and technology vendors.
 In this effort, the site will publicize research by other organizations, information about relevant upcoming events, and other resources.

 NACADA promotes and supports quality academic advising to enhance the educational development of students at higher education institutions.
 NACADA provides a forum for discussion, debate, and exchange of ideas pertaining to academic advising through events and publications.
 NACADA has over 13,000 members including professional advisors/counselors, faculty, administrators, graduate and undergraduate students.

 Achieving the Dream is a comprehensive non-governmental reform movement for student success.
 Together with their network of higher ed institutions, coaches and advisors, state policy teams, investors and partners, Achieving the Dream is helping more than 4 million community college students have a better economic opportunity and achieve their dreams.